Q-c7/monitoring-system/README.md

 pip install -r requirements.txt
 ```

+### Basic usage

+TBD.
+Right now there is a tomography notebook which can be used as tutorial.
+It has a lot nuances of importance.

 ### Self-testing

 Since this project is in a work-in-progress state and is not very well documented (yet), it